Adam015/Adam015/README.md

 # Hi, I'm Adam 👋

 ### About Me:
-I'm a passionate learner diving into the worlds of **data science**, **machine learning**, **software engineering**, and **mathematics**.
-My curiosity drives me to understand complex systems, build meaningful projects, and apply these skills to real-world problems.
+I'm a passionate learner exploring software engineering, business informatics, and trading.
+My journey is driven by a deep curiosity to understand complex systems, build meaningful backend projects, and apply these skills to real-world applications.

-Though I'm early in my journey, I'm committed to mastering the technical foundations that will allow me to innovate in the field of machine learning and beyond.
-I’m also deeply interested in **racing cars**, and I see parallels between the precision, strategy, and performance optimization in both motorsports and tech.
+Currently, I’m focused on mastering backend development with languages like Rust, Go, Java, and C++.
+My aim is to create robust, scalable systems.
+Alongside, I’m gaining expertise in trading futures and analyzing markets to build a sustainable trading strategy.

-I speak **French** and **English** fluently, and I’m currently learning **German**.
-My goal is to eventually move to **Germany** to study and pursue my tech career, where I can immerse myself in one of the world’s leading hubs for innovation and engineering.
+I'm fluent in Arabic, French, English, and I’m learning German, with plans to eventually study business informatics in Germany.
+This journey combines my passion for technology, data, and practical application in one of the world’s leading hubs for innovation and engineering.

-### Goals:
+### Goals
-- 🌱 **Become a Machine Learning Engineer**: My dream is to work at the intersection of **machine learning** and **software engineering**, contributing to projects that push the boundaries of AI and automation.
+- 🌐 **Backend Engineering** : I'm building a solid foundation in low-level languages, systems programming, and backend frameworks to create efficient, scalable systems..
 - 🎯 **Study in Germany**: I aim to continue my education in **Germany**, gaining both academic knowledge and hands-on experience in the tech scene there.
 - 🚀 **Work on impactful projects**: I'm driven to create meaningful projects, whether they be in AI, data science, or other fields of technology.
 - 💡 **Collaborate on open-source**: Open-source collaboration excites me.
 As soon as I build up my skill set, I can't wait to contribute to the community and be part of exciting, innovative projects.